zack-emmert/mpupd/README.md

 ### Channel file

 Each update channel is required to have a single TOML file made available at the location specified in the configuration file.
-The channel TOML file is simply an array of strings called `updates`, each being the URL of a particular released update, also specified in TOML (see next section for more information). **These URLs must never change.**
+The channel TOML file is simply an array of strings called `updates`, each being the URL of a particular released update, also specified in TOML (see next section for more information). **These URLs must never change.** When a new update is released, simply edit this file and add an new entry.

 Example: